lovung/gotemporal/README.md

-# Golang package to implement the Temporal Model with ORM
+# Golang Temporal Model with ORM

 ## Goals
 - [ ] Managing document versions with timestamps (in the case of bitemporal, two for valid time and two for system time).